lordxax/sildactyl54/buildguide/macropad/README.md

 ![finished micropad](../img/1_61_testing.jpg)

 ### Attaching to switches
 Mount the switches in the acrylic tester base (actually you will already receive them attached).
 Using some pliers or tweezers attach the hotswap sockets to the switches.
+Install keycaps (just push them into the switch)

 Finished product should look like this.
 ![finished micropad](../img/1_50_finished.jpg)